ryankiros/skip-thoughts/README.md

 ## Binary classification benchmarks

 The file eval_classification.py is used for evaluation on the binary classification tasks (MR, CR, SUBJ and MPQA).
-You can download these datasets from http://nlp.stanford.edu/~sidaw/home/projects:nbsvm .
+You can download CR and MPQA from http://nlp.stanford.edu/~sidaw/home/projects:nbsvm and MR and SUBJ from https://www.cs.cornell.edu/people/pabo/movie-review-data/ (sentence polarity dataset, subjectivity dataset).
 Included is a function for nested cross-validation, since it is standard practice to report 10-fold CV on these datasets.
 Here is sample usage:

     import eval_classification
     eval_classification.eval_nested_kfold(model, 'SUBJ', use_nb=False)